-5.3.3 Credential Re-issuing MUST be done using one of the following methods:

-- 1. One of the methods 1-3 in 5.2.5 with pre-registered identifiers; - One of the methods 4 and 6 in 5.2.5 with pre-registered address information; - Method 5 in 5.2.5 with high probability that it is the same Subject; or - Other equivalent identity proofing method with high probability that it is the same Subject - One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject; - 2.
-Other equivalent identity proofing method with high probability that it is the same Subject
+- 5.3.3 Credential Re-issuing MUST be done using one of the following methods: - 1.
+One of the methods 1-4 or 6 in 5.2.5 with pre-registered identifiers; - 2.
+One of the methods 5 or 7 in 5.2.5 with assurance that it is the same Subject; - 1.
+One of the methods in 5.2.5 with pre-registered identifiers to ensure that it is the same Subject; - 2.
+A combination of two time-limited one-time passwords/pin codes sent using two pre-registered, verified and independent channels; or - 3.
+Other equivalent identity proofing method with assurance that it is the same Subject.